Jesus’ Incarnation: A Parable

 Sing through all Jerusalem, Christ is born in Bethlehem.”

-Fellowship with God through Jesus.
-Approaching God and prayer is possible only because Christ came down from Heaven and removed the sin barrier between us and God, caused by our wrongs.
-Sin separates us from God and apart from Christ we have no right to come to God.
-But Jesus came down and lived a sinless life for us, and died on the cross the death we deserve, and rose from the grave to give us new life.
+Approaching God and prayer is possible only because Christ came down from Heaven and removed the sin barrier between God and us, caused by our wrongs.
+Sin separates us from God, and apart from Christ, we have no right to come to God.
+But Jesus came down and lived a sinless life for us, and died on the cross the death we deserve, and rose from the grave to give us brand new life.
 Christ atoned for our sins and removed the barrier.
-Now God gives us the privilege of coming into His presence through Jesus our ever-living Mediator.
-The Bible says: We can boldly enter heaven’s Most Holy Place because of Jesus’ blood We can come boldly to the throne of our gracious God.
-There we will receive His mercy, and we will find His grace to help us when we need it most.3
+Now God offers Jesus’ followers the privilege of coming into His presence through Christ, our ever-living Mediator.
+The Bible says: We can boldly enter heaven’s Most Holy Place because of Jesus’ blood.
+We can come boldly to the throne of our gracious God to receive His mercy and grace when we need them most.3

-Go in peace, beloved.
-Walk with Christ our King today and be a blessing to others!
+Walk with Jesus, our King, today and be a blessing to others!